pip-services/pip-services-docs/content/en/conceptual/persistences/sqlserver_persistence/_index.md

 ###### Update

-This class doesn’t present any method to update records in a table.
+This class doesn't present any method to update records in a table.

 ###### Delete